-Mediation: This is a free, voluntary, and confidential process designed to help parents and school administrators resolve disagreements.
-Both you and the school must be willing to participate in order to use mediation.
+- Mediation: This is a free, voluntary, and confidential process designed to help parents and school administrators resolve disagreements.
+Parents and the school administration must be willing to participate, if mediation is to be used.
 It cannot be a required process and may not serve to delay or deny a parent the right to file a complaint or a due process hearing.
 With mediation, parents and school personnel meet with a trained, neutral person called a mediator to try and resolve the disagreement.
-The mediator will not make a decision, but will help the parents and school personnel reach an agreement.
-If this process is successful, a final agreement will be developed that includes a resolution to the problem and a timeline for completing the specific actions included in the agreement.

-- KDE Formal Written Complaint: Another option available to parents in resolving disagreements is to file a formal complaint with the Kentucky Department of Education.
-A complaint can be filed by a parent of a student with a disability, and any person or organization that believes IDEA has been violated.
-In filing a complaint you are alleging that the school district has violated a requirement of state or federal Special Education law.
+The mediator will not make the decision but will help the parents and school personnel reach an agreement.
+If this process is successful, a final agreement will be developed that includes a resolution to the problem and a timeline for completing the specific actions included in the agreement. - KDE Formal Written Complaint: Another option available to parents in resolving disagreements is to file a formal complaint with the Kentucky Department of Education.
+A complaint can be filed by a parent of a student with a disability, and any person or organization that believes the IDEA has been violated.
+In filing a complaint an individual is alleging that the school district has violated a requirement of state or federal Special Education law.
 There are several requirements in filing a KDE Complaint.
-It must: - Be in writing (even if you have spoken with a KDE consultant) - o Include a signature - $\circ~$ Be filed with KDE within one year of the alleged violation - o Detail what part of the law is not being followed and provide supporting facts
+It must: - Be in writing (even if the parent has spoken with a KDE consultant) - o Include a signature - $\circ~$ Be filed with the KDE within one year of the alleged violation - Detail what part of the law is not being followed and provide supporting facts.